avi-3012/olx_clone_backend/README.md

 - GET /api/account/myorders/:id

     To find products user bought.
-Verifies it with JWT token, and returns the response with order data of that specific email.
+Verifies user with JWT token, and returns the response with order data of that specific email.

 - GET /api/account/myproducts/:id

     To find products user listed.
-Verifies it with JWT token, and returns the response with product data of that specific email.
+Verifies user with JWT token, and returns the response with product data of that specific email.